-5.6.10 Replacing the Thermostat
+5.8.10 Replacing the Thermostats

-WARNING: Accidental or remote starting can cause severe personal injury or death.
+Accidental or remote starting can cause severe personal injury or death.
 Before removing a panel or access door, or before working on the generator set, use an insulated wrench to disconnect the negative (-) cable from the battery to prevent accidental starting.

-WARNING: Hot coolant is under pressure and can spray, causing severe burns when loosening the pressure cap or opening the coolant drain.
+Hot coolant is under pressure and can spray, causing severe burns when loosening the pressure cap or opening the coolant drain.
 Let the engine cool before loosening the pressure cap.
 Wear safety glasses.

-See the Section 5.1 on page 33 section for scheduled replacement.
+See the Section 5.1 on page 37 section for scheduled replacement.
+The two thermostats are a matched pair and must be replaced as a pair.

 - 1. Use an insulated wrench to disconnect the negative battery cable at the battery to prevent the engine from starting.
-Let the engine cool and remove the front access door. - 2.
-Remove the pressure cap. - 3.
-Drain the cooling system following procedure in previous section Draining and Cleaning the Cooling System. - 4.
-Remove the two thermostat housing bolts and pull off the housing, thermostat, and gasket.
-The hose does not need to come off. - 5.
-Clean off the gasket area and install the new thermostat and gasket.
-Apply Three Bond 1215 liquid sealant or equivalent to the top side of the gasket. - Replenish any lost coolant (refer to the previous section Refilling the Cooling System), secure the pressure cap, secure the top of the enclosure and access door, and reconnect the negative battery cable.
+Let the engine cool down. - 2.
+Remove the rear door if the generator set has an enclosure. - 3.
+Remove the coolant pressure cap. - 4.
+Drain enough coolant so that it does not spill out when the thermostat housing is loosened. - 5.
+Remove the four thermostat housing bolts and pull off the housing and gasket. - 6.
+Clean off the gasket area. - 7.
+Replace the two thermostats.
+Make sure location and orientation are as shown. - 8.
+Secure the thermostat housing using a new gasket. - 9.
+Replenish any lost coolant, secure the pressure cap and rear door, reconnect the negative battery cable.